-Composition of the Recommendation Committee on Candidates for Independent Directors Hyundai's Recommendation Committee on Candidates for Independent Directors recommends independent director candidates in accordance with the relevant laws, the Articles of Incorporation, and the BOD regulations.
-The Committee is composed of four directors - three independent directors and one internal director - with independent directors making up a majority of the total number of directors, according to the laws and regulations,

-The Recommendation Committee on Candidates for Independent Directors plays the role of recommending candidates for independent directors prior to a GSM.
-The Committee recommends candidates who can make substantial contributions to corporate management after carefully examining whether the candidates' professionalism and personal capabilities are in line with the interests of the shareholders, and whether there is a history of their causing damages to corporate value or infringing shareholders' rights.
+Composition of the Recommendation Committee on Candidates for Independent Directors Hyundai's Recommendation Committee on Candidates for Independent Directors recommends independent director candidates in accordance with the relevant laws, the Articles of Incorporation. and the BOD regulations.
+The Committee is composed of four directors - three independent directors and one internal director - with independent directors making up a majority of the total number of directors, according to the laws and regulations, candidates who can make substantial contributions to corporate management after carefully examining whether the candidates' professionalism and personal capabilities are in line with the interests of the shareholders, and whether there is a history of their causing damages to corporate value or infringing shareholders' rights,